-"Yes." cut him Harry.
+"Yes."
+Harry interrupted.
 "Let's take the probable possibility that you succeed.
 A huge success.
-Your business flourish and you earn more money in a month than your father in a year.
-She'll regret never having faith in you two, to have doubted you.
-Not only she never helped you achieving your goal but she stunted your efforts, punishing you for what made you prosper.
+Your flourishing business earns more money in a month than your father in a year.
+She'll regret for never having faith in you two, to have doubted you.
+Not only did she never help you achieving your goal but she stunted your efforts, punishing you for what made you a success.
 She's going to feel like she was a really bad mother."

 Fred and George looked down at what they were working on.
 It didn't seem so funny now.

-"And if you want to know when I became such a smart arse, I'll just say it's when I took Runes to replace Divination, figuring she'll be proud of me.
+"And if you want to know when I became such a smart arse, I'll just say it's when I took Runes to replace Divination.
 She's going to be glad that I'll have one more string to my bow."